wI2L/kubectl-vpa-recommendation/README.md

 - `--show-namespace`: Show resource namespace as the first column
 - `--sort-columns`: Comma-separated list of column names for sorting the table.
 Any of: `cpu-diff` | `cpu-rec` | `cpu-req` | `mem-diff` | `mem-rec` | `mem-req` | `name` | `namespace` | `target`.
 Default to `namespace,name`
 - `--sort-order`: The sort order of the table columns.
 Either `asc` or `desc`.
 Default to `asc`
+- `--warning-threshold`: Warning threshold of percentage difference for colored output.
+Default to `20`

 To view the full list of available options, use the following command: